brihad24/DSA/README.md

 # DSA
-A repo to showcase what everything I learn in DSA and the question I sovlve for this.
+This repository will be a way for me to track and showcase everything I learn about DSA and all the LeetCode problems I solve
-I will mainly be sticking to Java for this.